kuehlapis/TTJ_2025/README.md

-## LeCompliance
+# LeCompliance
-A prototype system that utilizes LLM capabilities to flag features that require geo-specific compliance logic.
+Lecompliance is a prototype system that utilizes LLM capabilities to flag features that require geo-specific compliance logic.

 ## 📄 Documentation